-- 8.a BACT Determination Boilers and Water Heater.
-The proposed use of low-sulfur fuel (natural gas), proper combustion controls, and limiting NO_X and CO emissions to 30 ppmvd @ 3% O2, and 50 ppmvd @ 3% O2 respectively has been determined to meet the requirements of BACT for the types and quantities of emissions from boilers B-1, B-2, B-3, and B-4 and the Water Heater. - 8.b.
+- 8.a.
+BACT Determination Boilers.
+The proposed use of low-sulfur fuel (natural gas), proper combustion controls, and limiting NO_X and CO emissions to 30 ppmvd @ 3% O2, and 50 ppmvd @ 3% O2 respectively has been determined to meet the requirements of BACT for the types and quantities of emissions from boilers B-1, B-2, B-3, and B-4 and Water heaters 2 and 3. - A BACT determination was not completed for the existing generator and water heater, as they were installed prior to the permitting action. - 8.b.
 Prevention of Significant Deterioration (PSD) Applicability Determination.
 This permitting action will not result in a potential increase in emissions equal to or greater than the PSD thresholds.
 Therefore, PSD review is not applicable to this action. - 8.c.
 Compliance Assurance Monitoring (CAM) Applicability Determination.
 CAM is not applicable to any emission unit at this facility because it is not a major source and is not required to obtain a Part 70 (Title V) permit.